 Bishop Robert Barron, the world-famous YouTube evangelist, was Chairman of the Bishops’ Committee on Evangelization and Catechesis.
 At the U.S. Bishops’ Conference meeting in June 2019, he spoke of the massive apostasy of Catholic youth and cited statistics such as “half the kids we baptized and confirmed in the last 30 years are now ex-Catholics or unaffiliated.”
 To put that into perspective, he said that “one out of six millennials in the U.S. is now a former Catholic.”
 He claimed that they simply no longer believe the Church’s teachings and called that “the bitter fruit of the dumbing down of our faith” as it has been presented in catechesis and apologetics.
 The reality is that many of those once-Catholic children of whom Bishop Barron spoke never had the faith or lost it before confirmation because of “the dumbing down of our faith.”
 Read More

 Descriptions of each of these books are below and include the link to where they can be purchased from Amazon as paperbacks or e-books.
-However, all three may be purchased from the Institute for Science and Catholicism for a donation of at least $20 and that includes shipping.
+However, all four may be purchased from the Institute for Science and Catholicism for a donation of at least $25 and that includes shipping.
 You may add something extra to help with free books sent to seminarians and priests.

 The book criticizes Catholic scholars and education leaders, including Bishop Robert Barron, for adopting a secular Humanist paradigm regarding cosmic and biological origins, and accepting the evolutionary hypothesis as a proved fact.
 The author argues that this approach undermines the Bible and leads to the massive apostasy of Catholic youth who see a conflict between the Bible and science.
 The book proposes a plan to revive Catholic catechesis by teaching the forgotten creation doctrines combined with 21st Century natural science that proves intelligent design is more credible than chance.
 The author believes that such a catechesis would restore the integrity and harmony of Catholic teachings based on Scripture.